22CSR041/Cafe-site/README.md

 Pages

-Home
+Home:
 The landing page of the website introduces the café with a welcoming message, featured images, and a brief overview of what the café offers.

-Services
+Services:
 This page details the services provided by the café, including dining, catering, and special events.

-Why Us
+Why Us:
 The "Why Us" page highlights what makes the café unique, including customer testimonials, awards, and key selling points that set the café apart from competitors.

-Gallery
+Gallery:
 The gallery page displays high-quality images of the café's interior, dishes, events, and happy customers.

-Contact
+Contact:
 The contact page includes a form where customers can submit inquiries or make reservations.
 It also provides the café's address, phone number, and a Google Maps embed for easy navigation.

-Technologies Used
+Technologies Used:

 HTML5
 CSS3